 New York, NY 10001

 4: During checkout, choose a UPS shipping option.
-This is required, and failure to do so may result in your package being returned to us automatically.
-Shipping carriers generally do not accept deliveries from each other.
+This is required, and failure to do so may result in your package being returned to us automatically, which will result in delays and additional shipping fees.
+Package carriers generally do not accept deliveries from each other.

 4b: UPS Stores at which you have a registered box are the exception; your mailbox agreement allows you to receive packages from any carrier.
 See here for more details regarding your UPS Store mailbox.